Godcoder vs Poolside AI

 In-place file editing with diff review and checkpoint rewind

-MCP server support (stdio, streamable HTTP, SSE)
+MCP server support over stdio, streamable HTTP, or SSE

-Voice API integration: TTS, STT, and voice-to-voice
+Voice API: TTS, STT, and voice-to-voice, configured locally

 Persistent memory store (ResearchSwarm bridge) for compounding knowledge